 You see, Tumblr’s problems began way before that, thanks to Yahoo’s poor management policies.
 The executives at Yahoo just couldn’t figure out how to make everything work.
 Then, in the end, the major policy shift in 2018 proved to be the final nail in Tumblr’s coffin.

 Now, don’t get me wrong.
 I’m not saying that Tumblr is dead.
-Yahoo tried to derail it alright, but then came a superhero called Automattic.
+Yahoo tried to derail it alright, but then the platform saw a glimmer of hope through the superhero known as Automattic.

 - The Pros and Cons of Blogging; Should You Start A Blog?

 - Has It Really Been 3-Years?
 Bringing An End To The Blogging Hiatus

 - Planning The Layout & Design of Your Blog: 7 Things You Should Know Before You Start

 Tumblr Statistics Sources